Tychobra/shiny-insurance-examples/mcmc-claims-sim/README.md

 This app makes fairly simple frequency/severity simulations.
 To make simulations more accurately resemble actual claims payments insurers will generally include:

 - Multiple frequency and severity distributions to represent different types of claims
-- A variety of retention limits and deductible
+- A variety of retention limits and deductibles
 - Severity simulations that simulate payments over time as opposed to a single total loss simulation